Skip to main content

 Food waste

-4 ways banana peels can help your plants grow
+Top 4 ways banana peels can help your plants grow

 Link copied

-What's so good about banana peel?
+What's the big deal about banana peel?

-Banana peels contain:
+Banana peels are rich in:

 Ways to use banana peels in your garden

-2. Homemade slow-release fertiliser
+2. Make a slow-release fertiliser

 3. Use banana peels as mulch